I wish I didn’t have to address this topic. I mean, we’re putting brand new babies and toxic exposure in one sentence… So not OK!

 ✓ An easy way to decrease exposure to VOCs is to use ZERO (or at least LOW) VOC interior PAINT.
 It’s a pretty simple DIY project that can and does make a difference.

 ✓ Pay attention to the kind of BLINDS you have.
-Plastic blinds can emit chemicals, especially when exposed to heat, and some older types can contain lead (you can check with a simple lead test).
+Plastic blinds can emit chemicals, especially when exposed to heat, and some older types can contain lead (you can check with a simple lead test and get instant results – affiliate link).
 Fabric curtains and drapes should ideally be made with natural fibers that haven’t been treated, since fabrics break down over time (especially when exposed to sunlight) and can release harmful chemicals.

 ✓ Consider hardwood FLOORS with area rugs over carpeting.
 Not only can new carpet contain toxic chemicals, carpets are also traps for dust, dirt, mold, bacteria, food, and urine.
 And when you have kids, you’ll be privileged to find ALL of these in your carpet and more.

 ✓ If you decide to do any work, it’s a good idea to start early and finish well in advance of bringing your baby home to reduce any chemical burden.

 Beware of products containing polyurethane foam, especially older hand-me-downs.

 Flame retardants are typically added to household items containing polyurethane foam such as chairs, couches, and rockers or gliders.
 Keep in mind that even if you verify that the polyurethane foam doesn’t contain flame retardants, the foam itself may off-gas.

 ➣ STROLLERS & BABY CARRIERS

 Some STROLLERS and BABY CARRIERS contain flame retardants and/or their fabrics/surfaces may be additionally treated.
 However, a baby carrier needs to be safe and a stroller also needs to be practical, so take that into consideration as well.